n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_"
 for post-base consonants.

+The old Indic shaping model also did not recognize the `BLWF_MODE_PRE_AND_POST` shaping characteristic.
+Instead, `<deva>` was treated as if it followed the `BLWF_MODE_POST_ONLY` characteristic.
+In other words, below-base form substitutions were only applied to consonants after the base consonant.

 In addition, for some scripts, left-side dependent vowel marks (matras) were not repositioned during the final reordering stage.
 For `<deva>` text, the left-side matra was always positioned